-Naomi Watts (King Kong) was the first star attached to the Game of Thrones prequel series expected in 2020, HBO announced on Tuesday.
+King Kong star Watts was the first star attached to the prequel series, HBO announced on November 1, 2018.
 The network followed up the next day with news that Josh Whitehouse (Poldark) has also been cast.

 Not much is known about the new show yet, but Watts’ character is described as “a charismatic socialite hiding a dark secret.”
 Could she be a Stark of old?
 A Lannister maybe?
 Watts was nominated for best actress Oscars for The Impossible in 2013 and 21 Grams in 2004.
 HBO did not elaborate on Whitehouse’s role.